PipesAndFiltersProject/StudentPassing/TestDataGenerator/README.md

 | Threads, created | ~170ms | ~30% |
 | Threads, created once | <130ms | ~50% |

 Summarizing; I surely managed to make it faster with threads, but at least with these data numbers and machine, it actually doesn't matter.
+In some other context, it could matter.

 ## Who to contact